finnschiermer/x86prime/README.md

 It supports 3 different microarchitectures:

- * A simle scalar pipeline.
+ * A simle scalar pipeline. "-pipe simple"
- * A 3-way in-order superscalar pipeline.
+ * A 3-way in-order superscalar pipeline. "-pipe super"
- * A 3-way out-of-order (superscalar) pipeline.
+ * A 3-way out-of-order (superscalar) pipeline. "-pipe ooo"

 There are separate primary caches for instruction and data: